mohamedAdhamc/godot-docs/development/cpp/configuring_an_ide/index.rst

    visual_studio_code
    xcode

-It is possible to use other IDEs, but their setup is not documented yet.
+It is also possible to use other IDEs, but their setup is not documented yet.